vuiseng9/megatron-lm/vs-notes.md

     * Key takeaways from logs below:
         1. Memory usage per card is about the same as before because one replica per gpu, mbs=1, gbs=4.
         1. elapsed time per iteration is ~250ms, as opposed to ~180ms before, because of gradient synchronization during optimizer update step.
-        1. Exercise for you: make the single card to gbs=4, what is the elapse time per iteration and memory usage? (it should be around 189.1ms, just slight higher because no gradient synchronization overhead, no communication over nvlink/internet.
+        1. *Exercise for you*: make the single card script above to gbs=4, what is the elapse time per iteration and memory usage? (it should be around 189.1ms, just slight higher because no gradient synchronization overhead, no communication over nvlink/internet.
 Memory usage should be around 43GB, because of larger batch size)
+        1. *Exercise for you*: turn on `--overlap-grad-reduce`.
+What do you observe?
+(195-220ms per steps, better than 250ms, but not as good as 189.1ms because of comm overhead, overlapping just makes it more efficient.
+Mem. usage stucks at 33.8GB because no sharding involved, just async gradient communication).
+        1. *Exercise for you*: turn on `--overlap-param-gather `. (without actually running it, you should be able to deduce that this won't work because 1) no sharding happen yet, 2) nothing to gather, 3) the flag is a bit unclear, param here refers to the param copy in the optimizer, not the ones held in nn.module.
+If you run this, expect "AssertionError: --overlap-param-gather only supported with distributed optimizer or megatron fsdp").
         1. TODO: find out where and how gradient synchronization is implemented in megatron-lm.
     ```
     h100x4                    Sat Oct 11 18:37:10 2025  580.82.07